How to Apply

 All students admitted to the PhD programs in Archaeology and Social Anthropology receive five years of full funding which includes four years of summer research funding.
 Typically, the first two years of graduate study are fully funded (tuition, health insurance and stipend), during the third and fourth years, tuition and health insurance are covered and students receive their stipend via teaching fellowships.
 Full funding (tuition, health insurance and stipend) is also provided during the dissertation completion year.
 Students are expected to obtain external funding for their field research.
 For more information on funding and aid, please refer to the GSAS Funding and Aid webpage.

 Prior preparation in languages related to an applicant’s intended area or areas of specialization is advantageous.
 Current language abilities should be explained in the application essay.
 Students in the graduate program are required to demonstrate that they have sufficient abilities for research in both a language they will use for conducting fieldwork and in a language in which there is a body of anthropological writing relevant to their proposed research.

 Generally, successful applicants have a strong background in either a geographic, cultural region and/or a particular topical or theoretical interest in anthropology.
 This essay is required as part of the application and should make such backgrounds and interests very clear.

-The admissions committee for the social anthropology program pays particularly close attention to the writing samples submitted by applicants.
+The admissions committee pays particularly close attention to the writing samples submitted by applicants.
 You should carefully select an example of your best academic writing that demonstrates your capacity for rigorous analysis and independent work.
 It is not essential that the writing sample you submit be directly related to the topics or areas that you are proposing to study in the future.